misteu/RPiCoffee/docs/README.md

 # RPiCoffee

-This project's goal is to have a coffee machine being able to respond to different HTTP-Responses because no one likes to wait for the machine.
+This project's goal is to have a coffee machine being able to respond to different HTTP-Responses 'cause nobody likes to wait for the machine.

 Possible scenarios are:
 - turn on and shutting down the machine via HTTP-request
 - brewing single and double espresso via HTTP-request
 - brewing single and double coffee via HTTP-request
 - starting the rinse program via HTTP-request (good for preheating the system)
-- reading out machine status (e.g. water level, coffee bean depot, temperature, LED status, errors, ...)
+- reading out machine status (e.g. water level, coffee bean depot, temperature, errors, ...)
 - rendering a responsive web-app for better user experience
 - data logging and visualisation in the web-app